jmpre28/logo-generator/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered
 ```
 ## Video Demonstration
-Below is a link to the demo of the app, or you may scan the QR code
+Below is a link to the demo of the app, or you may scan the QR code:

-<a src='https://drive.google.com/file/d/1R1O9I5paMUdKAKVh6ZEOkhui1jU8U5Mq/view'>Click me to view walkthrough!</a>
+<a href='https://drive.google.com/file/d/1R1O9I5paMUdKAKVh6ZEOkhui1jU8U5Mq/view'>Click me to view walkthrough!</a>

 <img src="./examples/qr-code.png" alt="A QR code linking to the video demonstration.">